-April 20, 2017
+April 15, 2021

-Mary Beth R. Fiore, Superintendent of Schools Elmira Heights Central School District 2083 College Avenue Elmira Heights, NY 14903
+Michael Gill, Superintendent of Schools Elmira Heights Central School District 2083 College Avenue Elmira Heights, New York 14903

-Re: SEQR Review: Elmira Heights CSD 2017-18 Capital Outlay Project HUNT 2568-021
+Re: SEQR Review 2021/22 Capital Outlay Project & Annual Project HUNT 2568-028

-Dear Ms. Fiore:
+Dear Mr. Gill:

-Hunt Engineers, Architects & Land Surveyors, PC (HUNT) have reviewed the official compilation of Codes, Rules and Regulations of the State of New York, 6 NYCRR, Part 617.3, 617.4 and 617.5 which defines the classification of this project for SEQR review.
-It is understood that the proposed project at Thomas A. Edison High School will include replacement of the expansion tank and lighting in the boiler room, replacement of interior doors, replacement of the concrete sidewalk and curb at the main entrance bus loop, replacement of the concrete sidewalk in the court yard and removal of existing tree roots, exterior door and frame replacement for the music room, and replacement of grout at pre-cast concrete panels at the main entrance.
+Hunt Engineers, Architects, Land Surveyors & Landscape Architect, DPC (HUNT) have reviewed the official compilation of Codes, Rules and Regulations of the State of New York, 6 NYCRR, Part 617.3, 617.4 and 617.5 which defines the classification of this project for SEQR review.
+It is understood that the proposed project at Thomas A. Edison includes replacement of exterior doors, Auditorium Sound System, Gymnasium, and network improvements.

 Based on the proposed scope of work, the project meets the definition of a Type II action per the attached sub-paragraph 617.5, (c), (1), (2) and (8).
-In addition, the total area of physical alterations of the site at each of the above buildings is less than the threshold contained in sub-paragraph 617.4 (b)(6)(i).
+In addition, the total area of physical alterations of the site at each of the above buildings is less than the threshold contained in sub-paragraph 617.4 (b), (6), (i).

 Since the project may be considered a Type II action, no further review under the SEQR process is required.
 According to the terms of the 2010 Letter of Resolution between the NYS Office of Parks, Recreation and Historic Preservation (OPRHP) and NYS Education Department (SED), a project is exempt from review for (i) buildings 50 years old or less at the time of the scope start of the SED project, or (ii) a building is 50 years old or older but has previously been evaluated by OPRHP and found not to meet the criteria for inclusion in the State and National Register, or (iii) the project work on a building falls under exempt work items specified in Appendix A of the Letter of Resolution that have been determined to have little or no potential impact on the character of historic resources.
-Thomas A. Edison High School is more than 50 years old; however, the proposed scope of work as previously described above is exempt under Appendix A of the Letter of Resolution.
-Further, the State Historic Preservation Office's Cultural Resource Information System lists Thomas A. Edison High School as not eligible for inclusion on the State and National Register.
+The State Historic Preservation Office's (SHPO) Cultural Resource Information System lists the Thomas A. Edison building as not eligible for inclusion on the State and National Register.